 Each class definition and each function definition shall be surrounded by blank lines.

-The elements of the inheritance list and the elements of the initialiser list shall each be placed on a separate line; the : or the , are placed in from of the element.
+The elements of the inheritance list and the elements of the initialiser list shall each be placed on a separate line; the : or the , are placed in front of the element.
 Example: class TriStatePin : public InputPin , public OutputPin {

 The names of variables in successive declarations shall not be aligned vertically.